 “My mother had been in nursing school, and I used to dress up in her uniform,” Hensley recalls, though her mother married and never finished nursing school.
 “She had a pretty cape that was red on the inside.
 I used to dress up in it for Halloween.
 I think that had something to do with me becoming a nurse.”

 Hensley has always been interested in mental health.
-Known for her listening skills among family and friends, she thrives off learning about people and what makes them do what they do.
+Known for her listening skills among family and friends, she thrives on learning about people and what makes them do what they do.
 Originally from Ft.
 Wayne, Hensley remembers riding the bus downtown.
 She would stand in front of G.C.
-Murphy, a well-known five and dime store at the time, and watch passersby, fascinated by their dress, facial expressions and other characteristics.
+Murphy, a well-known five and dime store at the time, and watch passersby, fascinated by their dress, facial expressions, and other characteristics.

 She accepted a job with the Richard L. Roudebush VA Medical Center in Indianapolis and spent five years working in mental health at that facility.

 “They had very talented psychiatrists there at the time,” Hensley says.
 “A different psychiatrist would come in every day, and they would allow me to sit in with them.
 I’ve always been someone who really wants to learn and do better for myself.
 I always sat in with them, and I just learned so much.”

 Hensley went back to school at IU to specialize in mental health nursing.
 After additional training, she began working in the Community Health Network, where she spent more than 40 years.
 At the Indianapolis campus, she held a variety of responsibilities including overseeing the crisis team.